bektas-sari/flipcoin_flutter/README.md

-# 🪙 FlipCoin - Heads or Tails Mobile App
+# 🪙 FlipCoin - Heads or Tails (Flutter APP)

 **FlipCoin** is a modern mobile app developed with Flutter that brings the classic heads or tails decision-making game to your smartphone.
 Featuring a user-friendly interface, realistic animations, and responsive design, FlipCoin offers a fun and stylish experience.

 ---